Aspen on a Budget

 - “Happy Hour” specials at most of Aspen’s eateries offer a big bang for the buck.
 Nosh on $8 gourmet pizza and $8 appetizers at Mezzaluna from 3 – 5:30 p.m. every day of the week.

 - The Hickory House is famous for its baby-back ribs, which made Oprah’s list of favorite things.
 Serving breakfast, lunch and dinner, this Main Street eatery is a must-stop during an Aspen visit.
 (730 W. Main St., www.hickoryhouseribs.com)

-- Woody Creek Tavern, the famous hangout of Hunter S. Thompson, is a down-home restaurant and bar, famous for its Mexican food, killer margaritas, and eclectic décor.
+- Woody Creek Tavern, the famous hangout of Hunter S. Thompson, the recently renovated tavern is a restaurant and bar, serving a selection of american dishes, killer margaritas in a fun setting with eclectic décor.
 (2858 Woody Creek Rd., www.woodycreektavern.com)

-- New York Pizza serves up big thin-crust slices that start at $3.75, making this Big Apple-style pizzeria hard to beat for the budget-conscious.
-(409 E. Hyman Ave., www.newyorkpizzaaspen.com)
+- New York Pizza serves up big thin-crust slices that start at $4.50, making this Big Apple-style pizzeria hard to beat for the budget-conscious.
+(409 E. Hyman Ave., nyp.pizza/aspen)

-- Zane’s Tavern is a favorite local hang out serving classic bar food.
-Zane’s has plenty on indoor and outdoor patio seating and serves up happy hour daily with 50 cent wings and $1 off draft beers.
+- Zane’s Tavern is a favorite local hangout serving classic bar food.
+Zane’s has plenty of indoor and outdoor patio seating and serves up happy hour daily with 50 cent wings and $1 off draft beers.
 (308 S. Hunter St., www.zanestavern.com)

 Shopping – Aspen may be a town that is recognized for world-class boutiques and designer shopping, and that’s exactly what makes its second-hand stores goldmines when it comes to good finds.